pfrazee/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 desc:
 ---

-There's a push in the decentralization world to use Bitcoin variants as the solution for everything: databases, user identity, key distribution, even basic hosting.
+As Bitcoin, Ethereum, and other blockchain-based systems have gained popularity, there's been an explosion of projects that attempt to use blockchains as a hammer for seemingly anything that looks a nail: databases, user identity, key distribution, and even basic hosting.

-I am strongly against this due to the excessive cost of Proof-of-Work.

-Proof-of-Work requires every operator in the network to run throw-away computation, which costs electricity.
-There's a technical reason for doing it, but, economically speaking, that computation acts as a kind of lottery for the operators.
-If they win the lottery, they earn some amount of Bitcoin-- so the higher Bitcoin is worth, the more electricity they're willing to spend.

-This has had a predictable result!
-<a href="https://motherboard.vice.com/en_us/article/ywbbpm/bitcoin-mining-electricity-consumption-ethereum-energy-climate-change" title="One Bitcoin Transaction Now Uses as Much Energy as Your House in a Week">"One Bitcoin transaction uses as much energy as your house in a week" according to Motherboard</a>.

-It seems outlandish, but think about this: the operators (called miners) are incentivized to spend electricity up to the probability of a win multiplied by the current valuation of a BtC.
-If you have a (let's say) a 1% chance at winning Bitcoin worth (let's say) $10k, you'd be smart to pay up to $100 of electricity per round to win.
-That's what's happening here, all around the world, with rounds occurring *every ten minutes*.
+I think these efforts are misguided, and I'd like to state why I think that's the case.

+## Blockchains and proof-of-work

+Blockchains are often used to enable networks of nodes to establish global consensus without trusting each other (think Bitcoin).
+Because the nodes don't trust each other, the network needs a way to make sure that no node is able to append fraudulent transactions to the ledger.
+In these sorts of cases, a mechanism called proof-of-work is used to prevent fradulent transactions.

+In a proof-of-work-based system, adding a transaction to the shared ledger requires the transactor to run a large amount of "frivolous" computation.
+Doing computation requires electricity, so all proof-of-work based systems require using large amounts of electricity to function.

+This isn't necessarily problematic; as a society we choose to generate and use energy on plenty of things that we find valuable — cars, television, sporting events, etc. But proof-of-work systems are architected intentionally to require excess computation in order to meet a very specific requirement: global consensus across a distributed network of nodes that don't trust each other.

+This is a very unique requirement that doesn't apply to most of the nails I listed above (databases, hosting content, key distribution, etc.), so we should be skeptical of proposals that use a blockchain + proof-of-work without having an explicit need for it, because the ecological costs of using proof-of-work are far greater than zero.

+[insert screenshot of the motherboard post]

+Headlines like this are a bit clickbaity, but their alarmed tone isn't totally off-base.
+For every proof-of-work-based network that exists, we should question if it's necessary and appropriate for the challenges at hand.

-> Alex de Vries, aka [Digiconomist](https://digiconomist.net/bitcoin-energy-consumption), estimates that with prices the way they are now, it would be profitable for Bitcoin miners to burn through over 24 terawatt-hours of electricity annually as they compete. ...
-That's about as much as Nigeria, a country of 186 million people, uses in a year.
+To contextualized the cost of proof-of-work, consider [Alex de Vries'](https://digiconomist.net/), estimation(https://digiconomist.net/bitcoin-energy-consumption) that as Bitcoin miners compete with each other, they'll burn over 24 terawatt-hours of electricity annually.
+That's about as much as Nigeria, a country of 186 million people, uses in one year.

-The amount of energy spent is going to increase as the value of Bitcoin increases, driven by speculation and the need for liquidity in other crypto currencies.
+Furthermore, the amount of energy spent will increase as the value of Bitcoin increases, driven by speculation and the need for liquidity in other crypto currencies.
-That is *not a good thing.*

-Is Bitcoin ever going to be worth this kind of energy cost?

-We can already run transactions online.
-Perhaps, one day in the future, Bitcoin will remove a little friction around micropayments.
-Hurray?
-I frequently describe myself as a "decentralization nut" and for me, this just isn't worth the ecological impact.
+I frequently describe myself as a "decentralization nut" and for me, the cost of using proof-of-work is just too high to accept as the solution to the challenges decentralized networks face.

-The more I've worked in this space -- on [Secure Scuttlebutt](https://scuttlebutt.nz) first, and now on the [Dat](https://datproject.org) protocol and the [Beaker Browser](https://beakerbrowser.com) -- the more convinced I've become that blockchains are a huge step forward, but Proof-of-Work is a total mistake.
+And the more I've worked in this space — on [Secure Scuttlebutt](https://scuttlebutt.nz) first, and now on the [Dat](https://datproject.org) protocol and the [Beaker Browser](https://beakerbrowser.com) — the more I'm sure that blockchains are a huge step forward, but proof-of-work is a mistake, and quite frankly a poor engineering choice in many cases.

-And, for some people, that's a surprise.
+And, for some people, hearing that takes them by surprise.
-The way cryptocurrencies have been sold to us, it's reasonable to assume that Proof-of-Work and blockchains are one in the same.
+The way cryptocurrencies have been sold to us, it's reasonable to assume that proof-of-work and blockchains are one and the same.
-They are not!
+They're not!
-Nor do blockchains do not require Proof-of-Work.
+Nor do blockchains do not require proof-of-work.
-They're separate concepts; and blockchains can work without Proof-of-Work and still provide an enormous benefit.
+Blockchains and proof-of-work are entirely separate concepts, and blockchains can work without proof-of-work while still providing tremendous value.

-In fact, I argue that Proof-of-Work is a political solution tacked onto blockchains -- a hail mary attempt to provide a cure-all to power dynamics -- and it completely fails at its purpose.
+In fact, I argue that proof-of-work is a political solution tacked onto blockchains — a hail mary attempt to provide a cure-all to power dynamics — and it completely fails at its purpose.

 However!
-The data structure of a blockchain can be applied to traditional services to introduce cryptographic auditability, and it's the value of that use-case that I want to convince you of today.
+The data structure of a blockchain can be applied to traditional services to introduce incredibly valuable properties like cryptographic auditability, and it's the value of that specific use-case I hope to convince you of today.

 <br>